Motorola 6800: Development team

-Motorola did not chronicle the development of the 6800 microprocessor the way that Intel did for their microprocessors.
-In 2008 the Computer History Museum interviewed four members of the 6800 microprocessor design team.
-Their recollections can be confirmed and expanded by magazine and journal articles written at the time.
+Customers continued to approach the company with new ideas, and it became increasingly obvious that these concepts could be implemented using a single flexible microprocessor design.
+A new effort began in late 1971, but in early 1972, the marketing department returned a report stating they could only sell 18,000 over a five year period.
+Unconvinced, Bennett hired Link Young to try again.
+Young returned with a potential order for 200,000 from National Data Corporation, more than enough to start design work.

-The Motorola microprocessor project began in 1971 with a team composed of designer Tom Bennett, engineering director Jeff LaVell, product marketer Link Young and systems designers Mike Wiles, Gene Schriber and Doug Powell.
+The team was composed of designer Tom Bennett, engineering director Jeff LaVell, product marketer Link Young and systems designers Mike Wiles, Gene Schriber and Doug Powell.
 They were all located in Mesa, Arizona, in greater Phoenix.
 By the time the project was finished, Bennett had 17 chip designers and layout people working on five chips.
 LaVell had 15 to 20 system engineers and there was another applications engineering group of similar size.

 Tom Bennett had a background in industrial controls and had worked for Victor Comptometer in the 1960s designing the first electronic calculator to use MOS ICs, the Victor 3900.
 In May 1969 Ted Hoff showed Bennett early diagrams of the Intel 4004 to see if it would meet their calculator needs.
 Bennett joined Motorola in 1971 to design calculator ICs.
 He was soon assigned as the chief architect of the microprocessor project that produced the 6800.
 Others have taken credit for designing the 6800.
 In September 1975 Robert H. Cushman, EDN magazine's microprocessor editor, interviewed Chuck Peddle about MOS Technology's new 6502 microprocessor.
 Cushman then asked "Tom Bennett, master architect of the 6800", to comment about this new competitor.
 After the 6800 project Bennett worked on automotive applications and Motorola became a major supplier of microprocessors used in automobiles.